Rathoreatri03/A.C.E/README.md

 ## Contributing

-We welcome contributions to make **A.C.E - Accident Crash Emergency System** even better!
+We welcome contributions to make **G.U.A.R.D - Global Accident Detection System** even better!

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)